sjosyamUCSD/cse15l-lab-reports/LabReport3.md

         technical/911report/chapter-9.txt
 ```

-    In this command-line option, what is being done is the `find` command line also prints out all of the paths to the files that are returned.
+In this command-line option, what is being done is the `print` command line, listing out all of the paths
-    This could be useful in situations wherein some form of verification is required.
-It can be used to double check that the correct files are
+to the files that are returned.
+This could be useful in situations wherein double checking that the correct
+files are being located.
+It can be more efficient to use this as we are able to lcoate files from only the
-    being located from the correct directories rather than simply outputting every file.
+correct directory rather than outputting every file path.

+SOURCE:
+ChatGPT was used with the given prompt: "command line options for find command line".
+Out of the list that was outputted,
+4 were chosen and were individually prompted for more information that was later understood and written in my own words.

    `-type type`: this command-line option searches for files of a specific type.
 Example #1: